Soviet Navy: Russian Civil War (1917–1922)

-The Soviet Navy was based on a republican naval force formed from the remnants of the Imperial Russian Navy, which had been almost completely destroyed in the two Revolutions of 1917— and —during World War I (1914–1918), the following Russian Civil War (1917–1922), and the Kronstadt rebellion in 1921.
+The Soviet Navy was based on a republican naval force formed from the remnants of the Imperial Russian Navy, which had been almost completely destroyed in the two Revolutions of 1917 (the February and October Revolutions), during World War I (1914–1918), the following Russian Civil War (1917–1922), and the Kronstadt rebellion in 1921.
 During the revolutionary period, Russian sailors deserted their ships at will and generally neglected their duties.
 The officers were dispersed (some were killed by the Red Terror, some joined the "White" (anti-communist) opposing armies, and others simply resigned) and most of the sailors walked off and left their ships.
 Work stopped in the shipyards, where uncompleted ships deteriorated rapidly.

 The Black Sea Fleet fared no better than the Baltic.
 The Bolshevik (Communist) revolution entirely disrupted its personnel, with mass murders of officers; the ships were allowed to decay to unserviceability.
 At the end of April 1918, Imperial German troops moved along the Black Sea coast and entered Crimea and started to advance towards the Sevastopol naval base.
 The more effective ships were moved from Sevastopol to Novorossiysk where, after an ultimatum from Germany, they were scuttled by Vladimir Lenin's order.

 The ships remaining in Sevastopol were captured by the Germans and then, after the later Armistice of 11 November 1918 on the Western Front which ended the War, additional Russian ships were confiscated by the British.
 On 1 April 1919, during the ensuing Russian Civil War when Red Army forces captured Crimea, the British Royal Navy squadron had to withdraw, but before leaving they damaged all the remaining battleships and sank thirteen new submarines.

-When the opposing Czarist White Army captured Crimea in 1919, it rescued and reconditioned a few units.
+When the opposing Czarist White Army captured Crimea in 1919, it captured and reconditioned a few units.
 At the end of the civil war, Wrangel's fleet, a White flotilla, moved south through the Black Sea, Dardanelles straits and the Aegean Sea to the Mediterranean Sea to Bizerta in French Tunisia on the North Africa coast, where it was interned.